mayank1612/namaste-react/README.md

 # Lecture 10 : Jo dikhta h vo bikta h

-- Tailwind css : Override default behaviour of HTML tags like <h1>, <a>
+- Tailwind css : Override default behaviour of HTML tags
   - Easy to debug, less bundle size, less code, intutive using extention
   - Not much readable, if many attributes are used